Inclusive Thermodynamics of Computational Machines: Inclusive formulation of DFAs

 In the next subsection we provide a fully formal definition of the dynamics of a DFA over a set of triples $(s, z, \omega)$.
 In the following subsection, we describe how to transform the dynamics from that coordinate system of triples to the Cartesian product coordinate system $\mathrm{U} \bm{\times}_i \Pi_{i} \mathrm{V}^i$ (Until \cref{sec:multilateral_decomposition_dynamics}, we will concentrate on physical scenarios where there is only one bath coupled to the SOI, and so for simplicity write $\mathrm{U}$ $\bm{\times}$ $\mathrm{V}$).
 We then use this description to satisfy our first desideratum.
 In the last subsection of this section, we discuss how to ensure that the remaining two desiderata are also satisfied.

-We emphasize that while we consider transformations from one coordinate system to another for the case of DFAs, all of our discussion above applies with suitable modifications to many other computational systems.
+We emphasize that while we consider transformations from one coordinate system to another for the case of DFAs, all of our analysis below would apply to many other computational systems which satisfy our desiderata.
+In general, this requires paying special care to what variables in the logical computer are exogeneous inputs, not defined in the CS definition of the computer, and so need to be identified with states of the bath(s) of the physical computer.